LPG cylinders and fittings

 - don't carry it in the passenger compartment of your vehicle.

 Don’t keep LPG cylinders in your car, especially in hot weather.
 If the cylinder overheats and exceeds its maximum pressure, the safety relief valve will release and fill the car with vapour.
 If you need to transport a portable cylinder during hot weather, secure it upright and wrap it in a wet towel to keep it cool.

 If an LPG cylinder has been affected by fire or heat, has rust on it, or has any other obvious physical damage, it should be inspected at an authorised test station before your use or refill it.

-Visit Recycle Right to find your closest hazardous waste drop-off centre to help you dispose of your unwanted chemicals in an environmentally safe way.
+Visit Which Bin to find your closest hazardous waste drop-off centre to help you dispose of your unwanted chemicals in an environmentally safe way.
 Your local council may also offer disposal services.